adrastia-oracle/adrastia-docs/pages/price-feeds/consuming.md

 ## Finding price feeds

 Refer to one of the deployments pages or our web app to find the address of the price feed contract for the asset you want to consume.
+Please review the performance, underlying liquidity, and other metrics of the price feed before using it in your application.

+{% callout %}
+Be careful when using price feeds that have low liquidity, as they may be vulnerable to manipulation or inaccuracy.
+{% /callout %}

 ## Consulting price feeds